 Pennsylvania's fisheries are complex webs of fish populations, their aquatic environment, and the people who use and enjoy them.
 These fisheries are under stress and innovative approaches are needed to manage and sustain them.
 The Lake Erie, Delaware River, and Susquehanna River fisheries have been important fisheries for centuries.
-As the climate and ecosystems change, fish populations will also change, which may result in impacts to the economies that rely on fisheries.
-Pennsylvania Sea Grant collaborates with fishing operators and businesses, anglers, scientists, and managers to address key fisheries issues including fish biology and population dynamics, fish health, habitat and ecosystem health, the potential impacts of climate change, and socioeconomic impacts.
+As ecosystems change, fish populations will also change, which may result in impacts to the economies that rely on fisheries.
+Pennsylvania Sea Grant collaborates with fishing operators and businesses, anglers, scientists, and managers to address key fisheries issues including fish biology and population dynamics, fish health, habitat and ecosystem health, and socioeconomic impacts.
 To inform decisions regarding the sustainability of fisheries and aquaculture in the Commonwealth, Pennsylvania Sea Grant encourages integrated research and outreach projects that address the below goals and/or example research topics.
 Project ideas beyond the example research topics are also welcome but must address the goals.